-The BNY Mellon Jazz 2016 Living Legacy Award honoring Ron Carter will be presented on Friday, October 7, 2016 at the John F. Kennedy Center for the Performing Arts.
-Starting at 7:30pm, event guests will enjoy a gala reception in the Kennedy Center Atrium where the BNY Mellon Jazz 2016 Living Legacy Award will be presented.
-Immediately following, guests will be treated to a performance of BNY Mellon Jazz 2015 Living Legacy Honoree Gary Bartz in the Kennedy Center Jazz Club.
+The BNY Mellon Jazz 2017 Living Legacy Award honoring Odean Pope will be presented on Friday, October 27, 2017 at the John F. Kennedy Center for the Performing Arts.
+Starting at 7:30pm, event guests will enjoy a reception in the Kennedy Center Atrium where the BNY Mellon Jazz 2017 Living Legacy Award will be presented.
+Immediately following, guests will be treated to a performance of BNY Mellon Jazz 2016 Living Legacy Honoree Ron Carter in the Kennedy Center’s Terrace Theater.

 Tickets for this event will go on sale in August.
 Seating is extremely limited.